brianweet/brianweet.github.io/_drafts/2018-17-10-web-of-things-fan.md

 }
 ```

+Of: I tried to make the implementation as straight forward as possible.
 As you can see the implementation is pretty straight forward.
 I've defined the fan as a OnOffSwitch, this allows me to switch it off easily from the Things Gateway UI.
-The LevelProperty can be set in the Web Thing 'details, and it ensures the OnOffProperty is set to true.
+The LevelProperty can be set in the Web Thing 'details', and it ensures the OnOffProperty is set to true.

 <p class="image">
 	<img src="/assets/mozilla-iot/webthing-setup-and-trigger.gif" alt="Web Things set up and trigger">
 </p>

-But how does the geteway find the Web Thing?
+But how does the gateway find the Web Thing?
 Of course this is no magic, but fortunately the `webthing` package does most of the work for you.
 All you have to do is set up what kind of thing you have (single or multiple) and which port you want to use and you're done:
 ```ts
 const { SingleThing, WebThingServer } = require('webthing');
 import { WebFanThing } from './webfan-thing';